 AFF - The Army Families Federation is the independent voice of Army families and works hard to improve the quality of life for Army families worldwide on any aspect that is affected by the Army lifestyle.
-Those treated by PTSD Resolution may find family support

 The Ripple Pond support groups are here for family members of those who have been impacted by events experienced, be that by physical injury or emotional trauma, while serving in the Armed Forces, however long ago and in whatever conflict or manner.

 The National Council for Women aims to interest women in local, regional and national affairs and ensure their participation in all areas of development and decision-making.
 They represent their views and concerns to government at the highest possible level and are dedicated to removing discrimination in all areas of society.
 Women treated by Resolution may find further help against grievances.